kota-yata/portfolio/src/contents/pages/contacts/en.md

 Email : kota@yatagai.com
 Language : Japanese, English

 I would reply within two days to messages via Twitter and email.
 My first language is Japanese, and I can also communicate in English.
-My grammar goes crazy sometimes, but I could make myself understood at least.
+My grammar goes crazy sometimes, but I am able to make myself understood at least.

 ## Job Seeking
 I would like to work in a job related to decentralized systems